ResearchComputing/Documentation/docs/software/python.md

 ```
 Could not connect to session bus: Failed to connect to socket /tmp/dbus-oBg2HbRfLi: Connection refused.
 ```
-This is likely due to your `~/.bashrc` configuration file auto-activating a conda environment with a problematic dbus package.
-You can resolve this issue by opening your `~/.bashrc` with a text editor (ex. vim, nano) and commenting out the following lines (or any lines that add a conda environment to your `$PATH`):
+This is likely due to your `~/.bashrc` configuration file auto-activating a Conda environment with a problematic dbus package.
+You can resolve this issue by opening your `~/.bashrc` with a text editor (ex. vim, nano) and commenting out the following lines (or any lines that add a Conda environment to your `$PATH`):

 ```{tip}
 Commenting lines out instead of removing them will allow you to add them back in later if needed.
 These lines have been commented out using `#` preceding each line.